robbibt/pyTMD/doc/source/background/Astronomy.rst

       - ascending lunar node
       - 18.61 years

-These arguments can be calculated from Doodson arguments using the following relationships:
+From :cite:t:`Dehant:2015vb`, these arguments can be calculated from Doodson arguments using the following relationships:

 .. math::
     :label: 4.2